YixiangWu/Chess/README.md

 * Builtin main menu and result page
 * A sidebar displaying game logs
 * Determine legal moves and dangerous squares
+  (Allow castling, en passant, and pawn promotion)
+  (Allow blocking or capturing dangerous source to escape checks)
+  (Ensure pieces pinned to their king move without surrendering the king)
 * Determine in-check, checkmate, and stalemate
-* Allow castling, en passant, and pawn promotion
-* Allow blocking or capturing dangerous source to escape checks
-* Ensure pieces pinned to their king move without surrendering the king
 * Highlight chess moves and checks
 * Highlight right-clicks
 * Allow undoing chess moves
 * Allow rewinding for previous positions

+## Features to Implement in the Future:

+* Determine more draw conditions
+  (repetition, fifty-move, impossibility of checkmate)
+* Allow scrolling in the sidebar